Who Is This Guy

 My faith informs who I am and what I do.
 I try to follow Christ, but often fall short.

-That’s what you need to know about me.
+That’s all you need to know about me.
 The rest is too boring to mention.